-The Exchange proposes to modify certain pricing limitations for companies listing in connection with a primary offering in which the company will sell shares itself in the opening auction on the first day of trading on Nasdaq.
+The Exchange proposes to modify certain pricing limitations for companies listing in connection with a Direct Listing primary offering in which the company will sell shares itself in the opening auction on the first day of trading on Nasdaq.
+This Amendment No. 2 supersedes the original filing in its entirety.